Islam and Jainism: Jainism in the Delhi Sultanate

-Founders and rulers of Delhi Sultanate such as Mohammad Ghori (1175) and Ala-ud-din Muhammed Shah Khalji (1298) oppressed the Jain community.
+Founders and rulers of Delhi Sultanate such as Mohammad Ghori (1175) and Alauddin Khalji (1298) had a known relation with the Jain community.

 Jinaprabha Suri (d.1333) writes in his "Vividhatirthakalpa" ("Guide to Various Pilgrimage Places") of his relationship with Muhammad bin Tughluq (r.1325-1351), Sultan of Delhi.
 In two chapters that discuss his relationship with the Sultan (one of which was actually written by his disciple), Jinaprabha travels to Delhi to recover an image that had been taken from a temple.
 After impressing the Sultan with his poetic flair and his thorough knowledge of the various religious and philosophical schools in India.
 In the second chapter, Jinaprabha is called back to Delhi to settle some religious matters for the Sultan.
 After getting the image back from the Sultan's treasury, Jinaprabha is paraded around the town on an elephant as a display of his pre-eminence in debate.
 He accompanies the Sultan on his military campaigns and upon his return is awarded a quarter of town in Tughluqabad for the Jain community, including a hall for Jinaprabha to teach in.
 Amid great fanfare and celebration the Jain community is declared by our author as prosperous and "just as when the Hindus ruled and times were not so bad, the glorious Jinaprabhasuri taught all those who come to him, even those of other faiths, and all rush to serve him."
 Jinaprabha also secured edicts (firmans) to allow Jains to go on pilgrimage unharmed and untaxed (ibid.).
 While temples were desecrated, Jinaprabha speaks of these incidents as due to the power of the Dark Age (Kali Yuga) in which such things are going to happen.
 He also speaks of these desecrations as opportunities to earn "endless merit" by restoring temples, which laymen did with gusto.